March 04, 2019 Apex Legends has hit yet another massive player count milestone.

 If you’re keeping track at home, Apex Legends took eight hours to reach one million players, 24 hours to reach 2.5 million, and 72 hours to reach ten million.
-Now, a week later, that number has hit 25 million.
-The game’s first full weekend reached a peak concurrent player count of two million million.
-It’s also peaked at nearly 495,000 viewers on Twitch since its initial surprise launch.
-It’s a been a big week for the battle royale.
+A week later, that number hit 25 million, with a peak concurrent player count of more than two million.
+But it shows no sign of stopping.

 Last man standing: Here’s our list of the best battle royale games

 A closer comparison is the Fortnite player count, which is now over 200 million and hit a peak of at least 8.9 million concurrent.
 As Daniel Ahmad notes on Twitter, Apex Legends is on track to get there fast – it took Fortnite 16 weeks to reach 45 million players, while Apex has beaten that total in just 4.